 It is almost a joke in the DID/OSDD community that the most successful systems are never found out.
 While some discover they are part of a system in their teen years or early adulthood, a large percentage are not unearthed until 30’s or 40’s.
 Two systems very near and dear to us were in their 60’s when their alters first felt safe enough to show themselves instead of pretending to be the host.
 Our experience finding out at 41 is not uncommon.

 DID/OSDD is not rare.
 It affects more of the population than schizophrenia.
 It is estimated that diagnosed systems make up 1% and 3% of the world’s population.
 Undiagnosed systems are estimated at 5%.
 That sounds small but think about it for a minute.
 That means 5 out of every 100 people in the world have a system of alters.
 The world population is over 7 billion people.
 5% of that is 350 million.
 350 million people worldwide have alters.
 This is not rare.
 Here are some more detailed numbers.

 For us, beyond our own personal therapy and journey inward, it doesn’t matter.
 This is who we are now.
 This is the life we have to lead now.
-We will not share our trauma with anyone, friend or family, besides mental health professionals as needed for diagnosis and learning to live as we are now.
+We will not share our trauma with anyone, friend or family, besides mental health professionals as needed for learning to live as we are now.
 Learning about and coping with our trauma is a personal undertaking and private.
 If you have loved ones who have opened their closet doors to tell you they are a system, I urge you not to pry into why.
 Focus instead on all the people that make them up now.
 Let the alters know they are safe.
 Let them make themselves known at their own pace.
 See each one as a different person and learn just like you would with any new friend.